aimms/how-to/Articles/333/333-evolving-webui.rst

 In AIMMS 4.70 Identifier based tailoring of the identifier ``X`` to:

 #.
-Specify read only elements, was done via the identifier ``X_flags``.
+Specify read-only elements, was done via the identifier ``X_flags``.
     In AIMMS 4.72 the annotation ``webui::FlagsIdentifier`` is used.
-    Note that in the example provided, you cannot change the value for Annet, because the readonly flag is set.
+    Note that in the example provided, you cannot change the value for Annet, because the read-only flag is set.

 #.
 X_tooltips --> webui::TooltipIdentifier